(Update : April, 29th 2020)

 Some services, such as weather or maps are available as a website, a mobile website or an app.
 What should be preferred for the practice of outdoor sports?

 Traditional websites are primarily designed to be viewed from a PC with keyboard and mouse.
 Their design therefore makes it less easy to use from a touchscreen.
 In addition, a website is not accessible offline.
-E. g. if you prepare a path from home on Google Maps, it will be unusable once out of the door, unless you have a data connection all the way ...
+By the way, if you prepare a path at home on Google Maps, it will be unusable once out of the door, unless you have a data connection all the way ...
 Still there are a few tricks to take along some web content without data connection (see below)

 On the contrary, an app is a local program thought for the specific ergonomics of your tablet / smartphone: it takes full advantage of device's capabilities - touchscreen, photo sensor, GPS etc. - to provide services incredibly easy to use.